uroni/urbackup-server-cbt-count/README.md

 ## What is this?

-A python script to count the number of recently active CBT clients
+A python script to count the number of recently active CBT clients on a UrBackup server

 ## Usage